MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 Yes, Sui uses a staking pool approach inspired by liquidity pools.
 Rewards are added to the pool and auto-compounded through the appreciation of pool token value relative to SUI tokens.

-### Do rewards appear as inbound / outbound on-chain transaction?
+### Do rewards appear as inbound/outbound on-chain transactions?

 Yes, rewards are added to the staking pool through a special system transaction at epoch boundaries.